hamasoasis/cs200SpringExp/_episodes/03-apply-general-principles.md

 # Example 1 – Problem Description

-We have a house with exterior walls made of single material of thickness Lx
+We have a house with exterior walls made of single material of thickness Lx\.
 The wall has some water pipes shown in the picture\.
 The inside temperature is kept at 70 degrees\.
 But outside temperature is expected to be \-40 degrees for 15\.5 hours\.

-Will the pipes freeze before the storm is over
+The question we are trying to answer is -- will the pipes freeze before the storm is over

 ![](img/example1.png)